Briard

 What strikes you first about a Briard is that gorgeous, flowing coat that parts naturally down the middle, creating an almost peek-a-boo effect over their expressive eyes.
 But don't let those romantic good looks fool you - underneath all that hair is a serious athlete.
 These dogs move with surprising grace for their size, capable of the quick turns and sudden stops that made them legendary sheepherders.

 In Australian homes, Briards adapt well to family life, but they're definitely not couch potatoes.
 They thrive with active families who can appreciate their unique blend of independence and devotion.
-Think of them as that reliable mate who's always got your back but isn't afraid to voice their opinion when they think you're making a mistake.
+A suburban home with a yard in places like Melbourne or Sydney is a much better fit than an inner-city apartment.
+Think of them as that reliable mate who's always got your back but isn't afraid to voice their opinion.
 They're particularly wonderful with children, though their herding instincts mean they might try to keep the kids in line during backyard play!

 History